kittynugget/Test-Documentation/docs/Chapter3.md

   - The Contents Window (One-to-many) displays the individual units within a Stack, showing their fields and tags (By default, the visible fields for one-to-many are **unitSeq, participant**, and **utterance**, and **gapUnits**).
   - The Contents Window (One-to-one) displays the fields and tags for each Stack as a whole.

 The Contents of any Stack can be sorted using the **Sort Buttons** next to the column’s name.
+When the arrow is facing right it is default sorted based on discourse order.
+Clicking on the sort button will change it to alphanumeric descending, clicking another time will result in alphanumeric ascending.
+Clicking again from this point will restore the default sort.
 ## 3.5 How to Make Chunks

   - **Note:** Chunks do not have a single Mode attributed to them, and are instead accessible in any Mode.